Top Attractions In Paris’ Charming Montmartre District

 beautiful back street in Montmartre

-In 1870, Prussia invaded Paris.
-Paris fell and entered into a treaty.
-But the people of Montmartre refused to surrender to the Prussians or accept the edict of the Parisian government.
+In 1870, when Prussia invaded Paris, leading to the city’s fall and a subsequent treaty, the people of Montmartre stood defiant.
+They refused to surrender to the Prussians or adhere to the decrees of the Parisian government.

 Toulouse-Lautrec, La Goulue, 1891 -- one of his most famous posters